 - Plant Green

-It might seem counterintuitive to paint decking green given its propensity to develop mould, but green garden timber has become hugely popular in recent years.
+It might seem counterintuitive to paint decking green, given its propensity to develop mould, but green garden timber has become hugely popular in recent years.
 It blends in alongside lawns and trees, reducing the visual impact of fencing or decking.

 With little to split these three products, Trade Paints ultimately loses based on its price tag.
-It costs 50% more than its competitors, without offering anything different or significantly better.
+It costs 50% more than its competitors without offering anything different or significantly better.
 It has the widest choice of colours, but that alone doesn’t justify its premium.